KhronosGroup/Vulkan-ValidationLayers/docs/creating_tests.md

 ASSERT_NO_FATAL_FAILURE(InitFramework());

-// Check that all extensions and their dependencies were enabled successfully if (!IsRequestedExtensionsEnabled()) {
+// Check that all extensions and their dependencies were enabled successfully if (!AreRequestedExtensionsEnabled()) {
-    printf("%s test requires KHR multiplane extensions, not available.
-Skipping.\n", kSkipPrefix);
+    printf("%s test requires %s extensions which are not available.\n", kSkipPrefix, VK_KHR_SAMPLER_YCBCR_CONVERSION_EXTENSION_NAME);
     return;
 }

-// Finish initializing state, including creating the VkDevice that will be used for the test ASSERT_NO_FATAL_FAILURE(InitState());
+// Finish initializing state, including creating the VkDevice (whith extensions added) that will be used for the test ASSERT_NO_FATAL_FAILURE(InitState());
 ```